EricMFink/PRcasebook/_drafts/Chapters/Part 2 - Attorney-Client Relationship/Legal Duties of Attorneys.md

 plaintiff.
 Of course, a duty of care exists only if an attorney-client relationship exists.
 So the first element of a malpractice claim for negligence is proving the existence of an attorney-client relationship.
----
-lang: en
-title: The Duty of Loyalty
----

 # The Duty of Loyalty